stain/owl2jsonld/README.md

 Options:
-  -a, --all-imports    Include all OWL-imported concepts (default: only directly referenced elements) -n, --no-imports     Exclude all OWL-imported concepts -c, --classes        Include only classes
+  -a, --all-imports    Include all OWL-imported concepts (default: only directly referenced elements) -n, --no-imports     Exclude all OWL-imported concepts -d, --only-defined   Include only concepts which are rdfs:isDefinedBy the specified ontologies -c, --classes        Include only classes
   -p, --properties     Include only properties
   -P, --prefix PREFIX  JSON-LD prefix to use for generated concepts (default: no prefix)